vinceecws/Monodepth/README.md

   Image from https://arxiv.org/pdf/1609.03677.pdf.
 The appearance matching loss.
 </p>

 The appearance matching loss evaluates the reconstruction error using SSIM (Structural Similarity Index).
+Reconstruction here means producing an approximation of the right image by applying the right disparity map to the left input image.

 #### Disparity Smoothness
 <p align='center'>